jpablobr/emacs-monkeytype/README.md

 - Mistyped words or hard transitions can be saved to `~/.monkeytype/{words or transitions}` (see: `monkeytype-directory` `monkeytype-save-mistyped-words` `monkeytype-save-hard-transitions`).
 - Saved mistyped/transitions files (or any file but defaults to `~/.monkeytype/` dir) can be loaded with `monkeytyped-load-words-from-file`.
 - `monkeytype-word-regexp` customises the regexp used for removing characters from words (defaults to: ;:.\`",()-?!).
+- Ability to type most (saved) mistyped words (the amount of words is configurable with `monkeytype-most-mistyped-amount` [defaults to 100]) see: `monkeytype-most-mistyped-words`

 ### To come...
 (PRs welcome)